tagspaces/documentation/tagging.md

 ## Smart tags

 Smart tags are one of the advanced tagging features of TagSpaces.
 Smart tags can be either **date and time**, or **location based**, and offer convenient **dynamic tagging** tagging, based on a range of criteria.

+* **Time and date tags** are timestamps textual representations, such as *now*, *today*, *tomorrow*, etc. Applying one of these tags to a file will add a timestamp, corresponding to your choice of smart tag.
+A timestamp has the format of `YYYMMDD~hhmmss`.
+Tagging a file with e.g. *now* would apply the full timestamp down to the second, while tagging e.g. *month* would tag it with a subset like `YYYYMM`.
+Smart tags have a distinguishing blue background, which they only retain in the tag library.
+* <i class="profeature">pro</i> Applying a **geo tag**, an additional feature in TagSpaces PRO, opens up a dialog with an interactive map, where you can drop a pin.
+The geo-location (longitude and latitude coordinates), will be added to the selected file as a tag.

 ![tag library general overview](/media/smart-tags-group.png)